danweitzel/webpage/content/home/projects.md

 ### Natural Language Processing and Machine Learning
 "What We Talk About When We Talk About Politics: Measuring the Content of UK Election Campaigns Using Twitter Data" (with Iasmin Goes, Vera Liu, Abhra Sarkar, and Peter M&uuml;ller)

-"Not News: Provision of Apolitical News in the U.S. News Media" (with Suriyan Laohaprapanon and Gaurav Sood)
+"Not News: Provision of Apolitical News in the U.S. News Media" (with Suriyan Laohaprapanon and Gaurav Sood, Preliminary U.S. Analysis can be found on [Github](https://github.com/notnews/notwork_news).)